Reference Class Selection in Similarity-Based Forecasting of Sales Growth: Backtest

 In order to get a sense of the measure $\Delta_{\text{quantiles}}$, we consider the best predictor \textit{six-year operating margin delta} for forecasting one-year ahead sales growth from Table \ref{tab:result1yearsalesgr}.
 Here we have $\Delta_{\text{quantiles}} = 0.0155$, which is the sum of the absolute quantile deviations for nine quantiles.
 So, the mean absolute deviation of these quantiles is $0.17$ percentage points.
-Therefore, the case study shows that we miss the quantile levels of the underlying distribution of one-year ahead sales growth on historical data by only $0.17$ percentage points on average.
-This should be negligible for practitioners.
+Therefore, the backtest shows that we miss the quantile levels of the underlying distribution of one-year ahead sales growth on historical data by only $0.17$ percentage points on average.
+Assuming e.g. that a practitioner constructs a $95\%$ confidence interval from the reference class the error in coverage rate should be negligible.

 The results are consistent across the accuracy measures and the relative class size does not influence the results substantially.
 All goodness-of-fit measures generally improve with a shorter forecast horizon.
 The \textit{past operating margin deltas} are the best predictor variables using a window of length 30.
 In contrast, the best predictor variables for window lengths of five and 10 are the \textit{operating margin} for forecast horizons one and three while the \textit{price-to-earnings ratio} is best for the forecast horizon five.
 For forecast horizon 10 \textit{price-to-earnings ratio} is optimal for the window length five and the \textit{10-year past operating margin delta} for a window length of 10.